-Vocational qualifications are either work-related qualifications designed to enable learners to gain the skills required to perform a particular job, or qualifications that may be taken as part of a wider study programme or an apprenticeship.
+Vocational qualifications are either work-related qualifications designed to enable students to gain the skills required to perform a particular job, or qualifications that may be taken as part of a wider study programme or an apprenticeship.

-Schools and colleges may offer qualifications that are not included in the DfE performance tables, if approved for teaching to 16-19 year olds by the Secretary of State for Education in England under Section 96, where this is in the best interests of individual learners
+Schools and colleges may offer qualifications that are not included in the DfE performance tables, if approved for teaching to 16-19 year olds by the Secretary of State for Education in England under Section 96, where this is in the best interests of individual students.

 These qualifications provide students with a structured and challenging individualised learning programme that supports their development and progression in line with their future career plans.

-Learners will develop generic, transferable skills valued by employers, such as effective teamwork, customer service, planning and health and safety principles.
+Students will develop generic, transferable skills valued by employers, such as effective teamwork, customer service, planning and health and safety principles.
 They will also research job opportunities and assess their strengths in areas such as positive attitude, punctuality and self-motivation.

 For those who wish to study at a higher level, the qualifications will enable them to develop higher level learning skills such as independent working, research, self-reflection and collaborative learning.

 The qualifications are graded Pass, Merit, Distinction and Distinction*.